A sermon from John Hodges

 Because he was dead.

-He may have been physically alive, but for all intents and purposes, he was already dead.
+He may have been physically alive, but he knew, he was already dead.

 What need had he for riches, enticement, food?
 None.
 But he realized his need for one thing.
 Forgiveness from the Man he realized was his Master and Lord.
 Jesus.